joost-de-vries/sbt-typescript/README.md

 The following `tsc` compiler options are managed by `sbt-typescript` so setting them in `tsconfig.json` has no effect: `outDir` and `rootDir`.

+##status
+The plugin is young.
+It is mostly tested against `EngineType.Node`.
+There are some other features I'm planning to implement.

 ##history
 I started this plugin because the features I mentioned above were [missing](https://github.com/ArpNetworking/sbt-typescript/issues/1) in the [existing](https://github.com/ArpNetworking/sbt-typescript/issues/31) [plugins](https://github.com/ArpNetworking/sbt-typescript/issues/23#issuecomment-158099296).
 And I'd like Play and sbt(-web) to be kickass build tools for Typescript and Angular2 applications.